nyra-rodrigues/Robo-Advisor/README.md

 # Robo-Advisor

 Our market beat strategy uses four key metrics: beta, Sharpe ratio, moving averages, and P/E ratio.
-These were chosen for their relevance to CFM lessons and how well they work together.

 Beta: We focus on stocks with a beta greater than 1, meaning they move more than the market, ensuring stronger growth when the market rises.